PimpTrizkit/PJs/README.md

 NOTE: None of these functions (files) are meant to be linked in separately.
 They are to be copied and pasted into the `head` of your HTML on a "as desired" basis.

 NOTE: I have used all of these functions in various situations and feel good about their performance.
 But, I have not fully added all practical features yet, nor tested in all relevant situations.
 Please feel free to chime in.

-Also this list is still incomplete.
+Also, this list is still incomplete.
 <br><br>
 <hr>